 Cellulite Removal Options: What Works, What Doesn’t

-Cellulite – that cobblestone or dimpled appearance you often see on legs, thighs, and buttocks – is one of the most common aesthetic concerns among women of all ages.
+Cellulite is to blame for that cobblestone or dimpled appearance you often see on legs, thighs, and buttocks.

-While many products and procedures advertise remarkable results claiming to combat the condition, few live up to their promises.
+Cellulite is one of the most common aesthetic concerns among women of all ages, and while many products and procedures advertise their remarkable results in combating the condition, few live up to their promises.

 We asked five board-certified skin care specialists which cellulite removal treatments they believe to be the most effective – and which ones should be avoided.

-Although the causes of cellulite are not well understood, there are several factors that have been proven to be at play:
+Although the causes of cellulite are not well understood, there are several factors that have been proven to have an influence:

 - Excess fatty tissue